-Be sure you make use of the help and support built into the software, as described in the Program Layout section of the User's Guide.
-This document may be searched, and you should try various search terms, sometimes less is more when searching -- use just the unique word or words.
-There is also a logical Table of Contents available.
+Take advantage of the help and support built into the software, as described in the Program Layout section of the User's Guide.
+This document can be searched, and you should try different potential terms, sometimes less is more when searching (use just the unique word or words).
+A Table of Contents is also available.

-Do Not Contact Support For
+Do Not Contact Support For:

-- Licensing or Sales: use www.iesweb.com or sales@iesweb.com. - Questions about how to model a particular structure.
-Such questions are your responsibility as an engineer. - IES cannot validate your model or your results.
-If they "seem" incorrect, please figure out WHY they are incorrect.
-If you can document a defect, we will be happy to investigate deeper and fix things as necessary. - Questions about engineering theory.
+- Licensing/Sales.
+Use www.iesweb.com or sales@iesweb.com. - Modeling Advice.
+Determining how to model a structure is your responsibility as an engineer. - Model Validation.
+IES cannot validate your model or your results.
+If you can document a software defect, contact support and we will investigate further and create fixes as necessary. - Engineering Theory.
 IES is not in the business of educating engineers.
-There are design guides referenced in this help file and we can provide more guidance as to where to look if you cannot find one.
+There are textbooks referenced in this help file.